 Pressure-Mounted Baby Gates: Everything You Need to Know

-Baby gates are one of the best safety things that we can have to ensure that our babies won’t get themselves in danger.
-This is because these confine our babies’ movements as they are denied access to the different places in our home which pose a threat to them, such as the kitchen, bathroom, windows, and stairways which pose a great danger to them.
+Baby gates are one of the best safety equipments that we can have installed in our homes to ensure that our babies won’t get themselves in danger.
+This is because they confine our babies’ movements to certain places in our home while denying them access to other places, such as the kitchen, bathroom, windows, and stairways which pose a great danger to them.

-There are also two types of baby gates.
-These are the pressure-mounted baby gates and the hardware-mounted ones and those specifically designed for wide or irregular areas.
-The pressure-mounted gate is easier to install than the hardware-mounted baby gates, which is why there are a lot of people that doubt if it is safe for babies.
+There are three main types of baby gates.
+These are the pressure-mounted baby gates, the hardware-mounted ones and those specifically designed for wide or irregular areas.
+The pressure-mounted gate is easier to install than the hardware-mounted baby gate.

 What are Pressure-Mounted Baby Gates?

 You also don’t need to drill holes on your walls or door frames.
-You just simply stick the gate into place using devices that exert pressure on the walls using its pressurized sticking device.
-The sticking device functions like a suction which firmly sticks itself up on the wall.
+You just simply stick the gate into place using devices that exert pressure on the walls or door frames.
+The sticking device functions by exerting outward pressure which firmly holds up the gate in place.
 This is where the gate draws its stability from.

 Are Pressure-Mounted Baby Gates Safe?

 Yes, pressure-mounted baby gates are safe, but not entirely.
 This is because this type of baby gate can easily be dislodged out of place because these aren’t drilled up on the wall or door frame.
-They are just positioned in place by the suction-type sticking device that is stuck to the wall or doorframe by pressure.
+They are just positioned in place by the pressure device that exerts pressure to the wall or doorframe.

 If you’re going to place it to just stop your baby from entering the kitchen or a room, it can be considered as safe.
 This is because babies aren’t interested in going to those places.